awreck/proofread-action/test.md

 # Test
-This are a test sentence.
+This is a test sentence.